naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 Private addresses are used to create a local network, in an office or enterprise and are used to save public addresses.

 Additionally there are static and dynamic addresses.

+#### Types of VLANs and use

+VLAN is created on Layer 2 switches to reduce the size of the broadcast domain.
+It is one of the technologies used to improve network performance by the separation of large broadcast domains into smaller ones.

+######